abailly/abailly.github.io/drafts/existence-software.md

 * Intuitionism logic (Brouwer et al.), constructivism : we cannot conjure things out of thin air (out of excluded middle), we have to build mathematical (and technical?) beings, to prove their existence
 * Software, programs, codes are proof systems

+* Kant's Critic of Pure Reason and his views on the mind:
+    * We cannot know the *noumenal* world, the *thing-in-itself* we can only *know* through our perceptions and intellect, e.g. the *phenomenal* world
+    * categories for intuition (space / time) and intellect (causality, totality, uniqueness...)
+    * Pure reason is the realm of the absolute

 * Contrast Simondon's concretion/abstraction w.
 Alexander's Wholeness and Theory of Centers ?
 Looks like there are similarities in the underlying theory if not in the language
 * Alexander as a tutelar semi-god of software development
     * initially, _A Pattern Language_ expresses patterns in the language of the *problem*, e.g. 136 Couple's Realm or 44.
 Local Town Hall or even 224.
 Low Doorway are all architectural elements of a building, not instructions to builders, electricians or plumbers on how to build towns or buildings.